 Another wealth of information can be found at dog shows, where you can see a large variety of breeds and talk to their owners and breeders.
 But remember, they are obviously and naturally biased.

 To help you get the dog you want we have devised a simple test which is amazingly accurate in predicting inherited behavioral tendencies and how the puppy will turn out as an adult.

 Some of the tests we use were developed as long ago as the 1930’s for dogs bred to become Guide Dogs.
 Then in the 1950’s, studies on puppies were done to determine how quickly they learned.
 These studies were actually done to identify children’s learning stages.

 Top Dog Tips: The ideal age to test the puppy is between 42 and 49 days of age when the puppy is neurologically complete and it has the brain of an adult dog.
 With each passing day after the 49th day the responses will be tainted by prior learning.

 Later on in the early 60’s more tests were developed to determine if pups could be tested for dominance and submission.
-These tests determined that it was indeed possible to predict future behavioral traits of adult dogs by testing puppies at 49 days of age.
-Testing before or after that age affected the accuracy of the test, depending on the time before or after the 49th day.
+These tests determined that it was indeed possible to predict future behavioral traits of adult dogs by testing puppies between 42 and 49 days of age.
+Testing before or after that age affected the accuracy of the test.

 We took these tests, added some of our own, and put together what is now known as the Volhard Puppy Aptitude Test, or PAT.
 PAT uses a scoring system from 1-6 and consists of ten tests.
 The tests are done consecutively and in the order listed.
 Each test is scored separately, and interpreted on its own merits.
 The scores are not averaged, and there are no winners or losers.
 The entire purpose is to select the right puppy for the right home.